DataVolumeXYZ/DataVolumeXYZ/_posts/2023-03-22-DataDojo-PowerBI-CommunityOfPractice-01.md

 6. There are no instructors or students in the Data Dojo; We are all here to learn from each other.
 7. Members vote on the topics they'd like to learn about, as well as the dates and times for the workshops where those topics will be covered.

+# Our First Workshop

+Our first workshop was held on ___, and it was a huge success!
+We had __ members in attendance, and we covered the following topics: